Tanya M. Skeen

-Mr. Doug Wiltsie was appointed to the Senior Executive Service in June 2008.
-Effective 31 August 2016, Mr. Wiltsie assumed his current duties as Director, Army Rapid Capabilities Office.
-In this position, he is responsible for expediting the fielding of critical combat capabilities to the warfighter and enhancing materiel responses to meet Combatant Commanders’ needs.
-Mr. Wiltsie leads the Army Rapid Capabilities Office mission to rapidly develop, acquire, integrate and equip selected capabilities; implement streamlined acquisition methods, processes and techniques; and act as an agent of change by challenging traditional approaches.
+Ms. Tanya M. Skeen, a member of the Senior Executive Service, is the Executive Director, Army Rapid Capabilities Office, effective April 15, 2018.
+In this position, she is responsible for expediting the fielding of critical combat capabilities to the warfighter and enhancing materiel responses to meet Combatant Commanders’ needs.
+Ms. Skeen leads the Army Rapid Capabilities Office mission to rapidly develop, acquire, integrate and equip selected capabilities; implement streamlined acquisition methods, processes and techniques; and act as an agent of change by challenging traditional approaches.

 Ms. Skeen previously served as the Deputy Director of Test and Evaluation, Headquarters U.S. Air Force, Washington, D.C.
 In that role, she was responsible for policy, resources and oversight of developmental and operational testing, and was a focal point for foreign materiel acquisition and exploitation.
 She assisted the Director in overseeing a $4 billion Air Force test infrastructure and the programming and execution of the Air Force test portfolio, with an annual budget of $1.9 billion.

 From 2004 through 2014, Ms. Skeen held multiple technical and program management positions at the Air Force Rapid Capabilities Office, where she served as the Program Executive Officer Chief Engineer.
 Her responsibilities included technical oversight and approval of a multi-billion dollar portfolio and serving as the Program Director for programs including the Unmanned Aerospace System Command and Control Open Architecture Standard Initiative and the Air Force Common Mission Control Center for multiple domain weapons system command and control.